gskril/opensea-monitor/notes.md

 5. Once the variables from step 3 and 4 are not equal, notify user
 	- If var2 > var1, the monitored profile bought an NFT
 	- If v2 < v1, the monitored profile sold an NFT

+## Additional NOtes
+- OpenSea does have an API that returns a users assets.
+It's limited to 50 items, but can be offset to go further
+- OpenSea uses Cloudflare DDOS Protection which stops jsdom from parsing the page (consider setting user agent)